-3.2.1.2 Access and Internal Road System
+3.2.1.2 Access Roads

-As outlined in the site plan, a new access road, approximately 7 m long, will be necessary to support construction activities and will provide access to the site during the operation phase of the Project.
-The proposed 7-m wide access road will have ditches, swales and culverts (where necessary) for proper stormwater run-off, site drainage and to minimize road and soil erosion.
+As outlined in the site plan, a new access road, approximately 250 m long, will be necessary to support construction activities and will provide access to the site during the operation phase of the Project.
+The proposed 5-m wide access road will have ditches, swales and culverts (where necessary) for proper stormwater runoff, site drainage and to minimize road and soil erosion.

-In addition to the main access road, an internal road system within the project area will be constructed to provide an access network to the panel arrays and inverter stations.
-These roads will be approximately 2026 m in combined length within the lease area and 5 m wide.
-It is our intention to minimize impacts to the environment and to the land.
-The design of the proposed 5-m wide access roads will be designed similarly to the 7-m wide access road.
+In addition to the main access road, a number of smaller access roads will be constructed.
+These will be approximately 5 m wide within the leased area, in order to minimize any impact to the environment and to the land.
+The design of the proposed 5-m wide access roads will be as per the 5-m wide access road.